Ful Mudammes (Ancient Egyptian Fava Beans)

 - Garnish with fresh ground cumin.

-- You can leave the beans as they are whole.
-However, it's the least common in the Middle East.
+- You can leave the beans as they are whole or you can mash them completely in a food processor

 - Tahini Sauce